1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Click on the Manage button.

-- Click on Restart (safe mode):
+- Click on Reboot (safe mode):

-Once safe mode is active, access your Cloud via SSH, either with your SSH key or with the temporary password available in the interface.
+Once safe mode is active, access your Cloud via SSH, either with your ssh key or with the temporary password available in the interface.

-Once connected, run:
+Once connected, do:

 sudo -i